Edern76/NauraaBot/README.md

 {{Card Name}}
 ```

-This should be the **exact English** name of the card you're looking for.
-Support for other languages and approximate search terms is planned for a future version.
+This should be the **exact* name of the card you're looking for.
+Support for approximate search terms is planned for a future version.

 You can also get the rare in faction version by typing :